Universal Drinking Rules - Hair of the Dog

 4. Late Title Card

 Movies often do this as a stylistic choice of trying to make things a little more dramatic, as though the movie is so exciting and crazy that it couldn’t even wait for the title sequence to get going.
 This isn’t to take note of the movies that don’t have opening credits, just movies that don’t show their main logo or title of the movie.
 Movies like Jurassic Park get a pass where it just shows the park logo.
-The same with The Dark Knight by Christopher Nolan as the Batman logo appears at the beginning, despite the fact that the words don’t appear until the end credits.
-We’re talking about instances like Pulp Fiction where an entire scene has transpired with characters interacting and action taking place before the logo and title appears.
+The same is true with The Dark Knight by Christopher Nolan, as the Batman logo appears at the beginning, even though the words don’t appear until the end credits.
+We’re talking about instances like Pulp Fiction where an entire scene has transpired with characters interacting and action taking place before the logo and title appear.

 5. Wilhelm Scream/Stock Sounds